-However, eligible rollover distributions from your Roth deferral account are taken into consideration when determining whether the total amount of your account balances under the Plan exceed \$1,000 for purposes of mandatory distributions from the Plan and the treatment of those distributions (see the "Benefits" section of this SPD for the full explanation of "eligible rollover distributions" and for information regarding mandatory distributions and the automatic rollover provisions of this Plan).
+Yes, there are some special rules that apply to direct rollovers of Roth deferrals.
+A direct rollover of a distribution from a Roth deferral account under this Plan can only be made to a Roth deferral account under another Roth plan that accepts rollovers from a Roth deferral account or to a Roth IRA.
+However, eligible rollover distributions from your Roth deferral account are taken into consideration when determining whether the total amount of your account balances under the Plan exceed \$5,000 for purposes of mandatory distributions from the Plan and the treatment of those distributions.
+(See the "Benefits" section of this SPD for the full explanation of "eligible rollover distributions" and for information regarding mandatory distributions and the automatic rollover provisions of this Plan.)

 If you were a participant in another Roth plan and you receive a distribution from that plan which includes monies in a Roth deferral account, you may be able to roll over those amounts to this Plan through a direct rollover (see the section "Contribution to the Plan" in this SPD to verify that direct rollovers are accepted by this Plan).
 All Roth deferral account amounts will be accounted for separately from any other contribution accounts you have under this Plan.
-The Roth plan that you wish to transfer your Roth deferral account from over to this Plan must first report to this Plan the amount of your Roth deferrals, as well as associated earnings, and the first year of the five taxable years of Plan participation in this Plan (as the recipient Plan), year one is calculated as starting on the first day of the first taxable year in which you make a Roth deferral account established for you under the transferor plan or the recipient plan, whichever Roth contribution date is earlier.
+The Roth plan that you wish to transfer your Roth deferral account from over to this Plan must first report to this Plan the amount of your Roth deferrals, as well as associated earnings, and the first year of the five taxable years of Plan participation in this Plan (as the recipient Plan), with year one calculated as starting on the first day of the first taxable year in which you make a Roth deferral account established for you under the transferor plan or the recipient plan, whichever Roth contribution date is earlier.